 First is the fear of gaining the weight back.
 I just feel like this would be a huge blow to my self-esteem.
 Yes, I know how to get back to the weight I am now, but the thought of letting myself down for a few indulgences kills me.

-I am trying, though, to battle my self-esteem the best I know how.
+I am trying, though, to battle my self-esteem the best way I know how to.
 I weigh myself daily to hold myself accountable.
 I stay active, running regularly and attending SoulCycle classes two or three times a week.
 However, I have also started focusing on other things about my body.
 I pay attention to how strong I have gotten.
-Or how much more endurance I have as I climb stairs or run with my dog.
+Or how much more endurance I have as I climb up the stairs or run with my dog.
 I started tucking my shirts in and wearing things a bit more fitted.
-I also take photographs once a week to examine progress made beyond the scale.
+I also take photographs once a week to examine the progress made beyond the scale.
 And, of course, I’m still a pretty cool chick on the inside, too.
 (Here’s how to boost your body image in 10 minutes or less.)

 I’m not really sure when I will be OK with being where I am.
 I’m not sure when I will be able to fully accept my “new” body.
 But I’m going to keep focusing on the positive until I wake up one day and don’t even think about my body at all.

 Next, a woman reveals her struggle with being a size that many clothing brands don’t carry.